 - This return is earned ahead of the announcement, so it is not related to the immediate realization of monetary policy actions.

-The chart shows average cumulative returns on the S&P 500 (^GSPC) stock market index over different three-day windows.
+The chart shows average cumulative returns on the S&P 500 (^GSPC) over different three-day windows.

 The solid black line (the chart is not as clear as it should be, but it’s taken directly from Lucca and Moench’s research) displays the average cumulative return starting at the market’s opening on the day before each scheduled FOMC announcement to the market’s close on the day after each announcement.